icpc/ccs-specs/Contest_API.md

  "message":"Teams cannot send clarifications to another team"}
  ```

-### Roles
+### Authentication

-Access to this API is controlled via user roles.
-The API provider must
+The API provider may allow unauthenticated access to public information,
-require authentication to access each role except for optionally the
+but all other access to the API is controlled via authenticated accounts.
-public role.
 The API provider must support [HTTP basic
 authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)
 ([RFC](https://tools.ietf.org/html/rfc7617)).
 This provides a standard
 and flexible method; besides HTTP basic auth, other forms of
 authentication can be offered as well.

-Each provider must support at least the following roles, although
+Each provider must support at least the following kinds of accounts, although
-additional roles may be supported for specific uses:
+additional ones may be supported for specific uses:

-  - public (default role: contest data that's available to everyone)
+  - public (default access: contest data that's available to everyone)
   - admin (data or capability only available to contest administrators)

-Role-based access may completely hide some objects from the user, may
+Each kind of account may completely hide some objects from the client, may
 omit certain properties, or may embargo or omit objects based on the
 current contest time.
-By default, the public user has read-only access
+By default, the public has read-only access
 (no `POST`, `PUT`, `PATCH` or `DELETE` methods allowed) and does
 not have access to judgements and runs from submissions made after the
 contest freeze time.